tyreer/JavaScript30/WesBos_JS30_Notes5.md

 const percentageInBar = (e.pageY - speed.offsetTop) / speed.offsetHeight;
 ```
 + __Using _this_ to allow a more reusable function__.
 I used the element (_speed_), which seems more concrete and works just fine.
 I'd feel a bit nervous about _this_ here because it feels less specific and more prone to potential error.
-+ But if you're adding your event listener on the explicit element already, then _this_ has a clear definition and using _speed._ could be seen as __redundant and hard coded__.
++ But if you're adding your event listener on the explicit element already, then _this_ has a clear definition and using _speed_ could be seen as __redundant and hard coded__.

 ```JavaScript
 const playbackRate = percent * (max - min) + min;